gin31259461/Neovim-Config/README.md

 ## Setup
 1. clone my neovim folder to ~/.config, and rename as nvim
-2. run nvim and **wait**, packer will automatically install all plugs
+2. run nvim and **wait**, packer will automatically install all plugins

 ## Opition
 ## Zsh config